-Displays the firmware version as read from the receiver, if it is connected.
+Displays the firmware version as read from a connected receiver.
 For a non-connected receiver, this field is blank and cannot be edited.

-Minimum firmware version ← Firmware Version
+Minimum firmware version - Firmware Version

 Available only for the receiver.

 Displays the number of the receiver's earliest firmware version that provides full compatibility with the current version of R&S ELEKTRA.